KernelTestFramework/ktf/README.md

 * Native
 ```
-make boot.iso
+make ktf.iso
 ```

 * Docker

 ```
-make docker:boot.iso
+make docker:ktf.iso
 ```

 The `make` command generates the `kernel64.bin` multiboot-compatible ELF file, that you can directly boot with QEMU.
-The `make boot.iso` command takes the `kernel64.bin`, places it in `grub/boot/` directory hierarchy and generates a `boot.iso` out of the `grub/` (using `grub/boot/grub/grub.cfg` as a default GRUB config).
+The `make ktf.iso` command takes the `kernel64.bin`, places it in `grub/boot/` directory hierarchy and generates a `ktf.iso` out of the `grub/` (using `grub/boot/grub/grub.cfg` as a default GRUB config).

 #### Fedora